-The male hormone has evolved 500 million years ago from estrogen.
+The male hormone evolved 500 million years ago from estrogen.

 1. Both genders have testosterone circulating in their bloodstream, although women have far less.
-Testosterone is produced in testicles, ovaries and the adrenal glands.
+Testosterone is produced in the testicles, ovaries, and adrenal glands.

-When pregnancy begins, it starts the development of reproductive organs for males.
+When pregnancy begins, the development of reproductive organs for males starts as well.

 2. Testosterone regulates several processes from fat distribution to red blood cell production.

-Also, testosterone is responsible for a man’s sex drive, muscularity and strength, and bone mass.
+Also, testosterone is responsible for a man's sex drive, muscularity/strength, and bone mass.

-3. People ascribed youth-restoring powers to the testicles for a long period of time.
+3. People ascribed youth-restoring powers to the testicles for a long period.

 Roman naturalist Pliny the Elder dined on hyena genitals for a sexually stimulating effect (with honey, of course...Yummy!).